 $\mathcal{D}_{SN}(S_{lim})$ from the updated model and the best fits given by Eq.\,\ref{e1} are shown in Fig.\,\ref{f2}.
 The parameters of the fits are provided in Table\,\ref{t3}.

-Cross-power spectra depend on the flux cuts at the two frequencies considered.
-In order to describe $C^{\nu_1,\,\nu_2}_{\ell}\equiv C^{\nu_1,\,\nu_2}_{\ell}(S_{lim}^{\nu_1},\,S_{lim}^{\nu_2})$ we choose to use a sixth--degree polynomial function.
-After computing cross-power spectra in an uniform grid of $\log(S_{lim}/{\mathrm Jy})$ between $-3$ and 0, we find the polynomial fit using the IDL routine SFIT.
+Cross-power spectra depend on the flux cuts at the two considered frequencies.
+In order to describe $C^{\nu_1,\,\nu_2}_{\ell}\equiv C^{\nu_1,\,\nu_2}_{\ell}(S_{lim}^{\nu_1},\,S_{lim}^{\nu_2}),$ we chose to use a sixth-degree polynomial function.
+After computing cross-power spectra in an uniform grid of $\log(S_{lim}/{\mathrm Jy})$ between $-3$ and 0, we determined the polynomial fit using the IDL routine SFIT.
 For arbitrary flux limits (but always between 1\,mJy and 1\,Jy) at frequencies $\nu_1$ and $\nu_2$, cross-power spectra can be estimated by means of

-where $K_{i,\,j}$ are the coefficients of the fit.
-We have verified that the fit has a typical error of 2-3\%, with maximum errors of about 10--15\% (usually at the borders of the grid).
-Figure\,\ref{f2} also shows examples of cross--power spectra and the corresponding fits fixing $S_{lim}^{\nu_1}$.
+where $K_{i,\,j}$ are the coefficients of the fit{\footnote{$K_{i,\,j}$ are provided at https://people.lam.fr/lagache.guilaine/Products.}.
+We verified that the fit has a typical error of 2-3\%, with maximum errors of about 10--15\% (usually at the borders of the grid).
+Figure\,\ref{f2} also shows examples of cross-power spectra and the corresponding fits when $S_{lim}^{\nu_1}$ is fixed.